TheCloudTheory/azure-cost-estimator-action/README.md

 ## Supported ACE version
 This GitHub Actions currently supports `1.5-beta1` release of ACE.

+## Supported runners
+Currently this action support Linux runners only.

 ## Usage
 ACE GitHub Action allows you to use the same set of options, which are available for the supported version of ACE.
 You can find the whole reference in the `action.yml` file in this repository.